 - half of the self-employment taxes you pay

-- alimony payments made to a former spouse
+- alimony payments made to a former spouse (for agreements prior to 2019)

 - contributions to certain retirement accounts (such as a traditional IRA)